Roosevelt Hotel/Tropicana Bar

 Hollywood Roosevelt Hotel

-The Hollywood Roosevelt Hotel is a popular holiday destination known for Old Hollywood’s rich and famous intrigues.
-It offers not only cutting-edge facilities and historical features but also a luxurious experience that will take you back to Hollywood’s good old days.
+The Hollywood Roosevelt Hotel is a popular holiday destination known for Old Hollywood’s rich history and glamour.
+Offering a mix of cutting-edge facilities and timeless elegance, it transports guests back to Hollywood’s golden age.

 Hollywood Roosevelt Hotel is an opulent 12-story building with 300 guest rooms, including 63 suites and lots of offices and conference rooms.
 During that time, it cost $2.5 million to complete.